Things to Do in Lake Como in May

 What's happening during your visit

-Lenno’s fish festival lands the third weekend of May.
+Lenno's fish festival lands the third weekend of May.
 Locals fry freshly-caught agoni (lake shad) in 3-meter (10-foot) pans set right on the promenade; olive-oil aroma drifts over the harbor while accordions pump out Italian folk.
-Buy tokens at the white tent by the ferry dock—cash only—and they’ll fry your fish to order while you wait.
+Buy tokens at the white tent by the ferry dock, cash only, and they'll fry your fish to order while you wait.

-Como’s flower festival carpets Piazza Duomo with 500,000 petals arranged into religious scenes; artists begin at 4 AM on the Saturday before Ascension Sunday.
+Como's flower festival carpets Piazza Duomo with 500,000 petals arranged into religious scenes.
+Artists begin at 4 AM on the Saturday before Ascension Sunday.
 By evening, wind and footprints blur the marigolds and roses into abstract color fields that locals tiptoe around as the espresso scent from nearby bars gives way to floral perfume.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid